hesthers/git_groupstudy/caesar.md

 - example sentence

-1. A DOG IS JUMPING ON THE GROUND WITH ITS TOYS. (해독 메세지)
+1. A DOG IS JUMPING ON THE GROUND WITH ITS TOYS. (decoded message)

-2. X ALD FP GRJMFKD LK QEB DOLRKA TFQE FQP QLVP. (전달 메세지)
+2. X ALD FP GRJMFKD LK QEB DOLRKA TFQE FQP QLVP. (coded message)

 - In reverse, deciphering is done with a left shift of 3.